Functionals in the Clouds: An abstract architecture of serverless Cloud-Native Apps: Microservices

-Note that we abstract from HTTP and REST-based protocols that (although commonly used for inter microservice communications) usually hard-code the format of messages of the real protocols.
-HTTP and the REST-based are here mere transport protocols for the factual protocols.
-For serverless computing they are also inefficient because of additional and large latency overhead.
-See also \cite{pemberton2021restless} {\em The RESTless cloud} by Pemberton et al. 2021 \url{https://sigops.org/s/conferences/hotos/2021/papers/hotos21-s03-pemberton.pdf}, for an interesting discussion on serverless communication APIs.
+HTTP and REST-based protocols (that are commonly used for inter microservice communications) hard-code the format of messages of the real protocols.
+The HTTP and REST are merely means of transporting messages.
+In the case of serverless computing, they are also inefficient due to the additional and high latency overhead.
+See also \cite{pemberton2021restless} {\em The RESTless cloud} by Pemberton et al. 2021, for an interesting discussion on serverless communication APIs.

 A single microservice may implement and participate in multiple different protocols acting as a client and/or as a server.

 Internal functionality of a microservice is event-driven and composed of serverless functions.
 Roughly, the incoming messages (as events) trigger serverless functions (dynamically composed into dataflows) to run, and then to produce outgoing messages.
 This will be explained in details in the next section.